|FAQ: Understanding these Initial Claim (IC) and Continued Claim (CC) tables

 - Counts from our online application system will not match initial claim counts because of duplication, disqualifying factors, and backlog issues.

-- Unemployment claims represent only one component of the unemployed.
+- Unemployment claims tabulated below represent only one component of the unemployed.
 Claims do not account for those not covered under the Unemployment system (e.g. federal workers, railroad workers or religious workers) or the unemployed self-employed.